CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 CyberGhost review: Final verdict

-CyberGhost has a number of issues – we'd especially like regular security audits, please – but overall, it delivers on the top VPN priorities for most people, with speedy connections, excellent unblocking, loads of features and helpful live chat support.
+CyberGhost has a number of issues – especially the ‘seven specific devices’ usage limit – but it delivers on the top VPN priorities for most people, with speedy connections, decent unblocking, loads of features and helpful live chat support.
 Give it a try.